Home » GI Bill » San Antonio, TX BAH Rates 2026, Housing, Education, & Cost of Living

 Primary Education

-For families with school-age children, living in an area that has high quality primary schools is important as it can affect children’s educational outcomes.
-Even for families without children, the quality of the schools in the area can affect the value of housing prices.
+For families with school-age children, living in an area that has high-quality primary schools is important as it can affect children’s educational outcomes.
+Even for families without children, the quality of schools in the area can affect housing prices.
 The San Antonio area is home to many top-rated primary schools and school districts.
-According to Greatschools.org some of the best primary schools include:
+According to Greatschools.org, some of the best primary schools include:

 • Idea Carver Academy